La Gira (TV series): Books

-In 2011, two books were released on the series entitled "La Palabra de Maika: Todo sobre La Gira" and "La Gira: Libro de posters".

-In the first, "Maika" (The character played by Alba Celma), explains information about each of the characters (such as their favourite songs, their greatest fears, memories of their lives before they became famous...) and information about the motorhome.
+In 2011, two books were released on the series titled La Palabra de Maika: Todo sobre La Gira and La Gira: Libro de posters.
+In the first, Maika (the character played by Alba Celma), explains information about each of the characters (such as their favourite songs, their greatest fears, memories of their lives before they became famous...) and information about the motorhome.

 The second includes 16 posters and 8 postcards exclusive to the series.
 The two books were released by Disney Publishing Disney Book.